 You may pursue a maximum of three academic programs not to exceed 2 majors + 1 minor or 1 major + 2 minors.

 You must be enrolled in at least 12 credit hours/semester to maintain your status as a full-time student.
 Failure to do this will jeopardize your financial aid and — for international students — your student visa status.
 Enrolling in over 18 credits hours is permitted only after consulting with your academic advisor.

 Students may take one allowable* course under the pass/fail option each semester with one exception.
 If one course is offered only for pass/fail, a second course may also be taken pass/fail.

-- Courses which do not allow pass/fail or audit as a grade option
+- Courses that do not allow pass/fail or audit as a grade option.

 - Students majoring in Architecture must take Calculus and Physics for credit.
 A grade of C- or better is needed to fulfill the requirement.

 - History of Western Art, Architecture & Design (L01 Art-Arch 113) may be taken pass/fail by College of Art students.
 Students in the College of Architecture must take this course for a grade.

 - Introduction to Modern Art, Architecture and Design (L01 Art-Arch 215) may be taken pass/fail by students in the College of Art.